Skip to contents

 column containing cutting information

 if 'TRUE' (default), the measurements will be cut according to 'f_cut' before calculating fluxes.
-This has no influence on the flux itself since the slope is provided from flux_fitting, but it will influence the values of the columns in
+This has no influence on the flux itself since the slope is provided from flux_fitting, but it will influence the values of the variables in cols_ave, cols_cum, and cols_med.

 Value